 What frustrates most is now my opportunities and my children’s opportunities have been limited.
 To be able to live anywhere in Europe, to eke out a living and to raise my children in another country was something I thought I’d be able to enjoy indefinitely.
 A lot of child educators would argue children need roots and stability, and travelling around the world doesn’t give them that.
 I disagree – I think it makes them resourceful, open, confident and communicative.
 Multiculturalism eventually leads to pluriculturalism, and pluriculturalism is what our unique little country has enjoyed ever since that bloody French foreigner and his army came over in 1066, taking our houses, our jobs and our women.
 Are we removing all ‘foreignness’ from our island?
 If so, who is going to trigger Article 50 on our language, philosophy, moral code, political system, national religion, royal family, rock music, Christmas trees and fish and chips?
 The list is endless and pointless.
 The only countries I can think of with strong monocultures are North Korea, and maybe Cuba – I don’t want to live in either, thank you very much.
 I hope my sons become pluricultural: that they don’t feel torn between identities but can pick and choose, when and where it suits them.
 Plurilingualism opens up career opportunities, pluriculturalism opens up personal ones.

-I will move back to the UK in the near future (after an experimental stint in Cuba, perhaps) and hope that that thing that binds us ever together as a country – complaining about our lot in life – remains because I’ll have plenty to rally against.
+I may move back to the UK in the near future (after an experimental stint in Cuba, perhaps) and hope that that thing that binds us ever together as a country – complaining about our lot in life – remains because I’ll have plenty to rally against.
 Little Britainers might say, “if you don’t like this country, then get out!”.
 Well, they’ve made that increasingly difficult.